 About the School of Learning, Development and Professional Practice

-LDPP focuses on teaching and research related to learning, teaching, teacher education, professional practice and educational leadership.
+LDPP focuses on teaching and research related to learning, teaching, teacher education, professional practice, childhood studies, educational psychology and leadership

 A warm welcome to the School of Learning, Development and Professional Practice (LDPP).